George Ker

-George "Geordie" Ker (born in Glasgow) was a Scottish footballer of the 1870s and 1880s.
+George Ker (26 February 1860 – 26 February 1922) was a Scottish footballer who played for Queen's Park and the Scotland national team.

+Football career

 Ker played for Queen's Park Juniors, Kerland FC, and Alexandra Athletic before joining Queen's Park in 1877.
 Until 1878, Ker had played as a defender but converted to a striker in 1878.
 He won the Scottish Cup in 1880, 1881 and 1882, scoring in the 1882 replay win over Dumbarton.

+After the 1881–82 season he began struggling with injuries and retired early in summer of 1884.

 He was capped five times by the Scotland national team, scoring ten goals including a hat-trick against England in March 1880.

-In July 1884 he emigrated to North America.

 His older brother William was also a Scotland international, winning two caps, including the first international against England on 30 November 1872.